Human Subjects RCR

 Week 1 features an in-person introductory seminar led by the course director.
 Weeks 2-8 consist of weekly discussion groups meeting over Zoom, facilitated by a moderator.
 In addition to the weekly small group discussions, the work consists of readings, case studies, and short reflection essays.
 Participants are expected to devote at least four hours per week to individual work and small group discussion.

+This is a pass/fail course.
+Receiving a passing grade in the course requires weekly attendance to a one-hour discussion group, and weekly posting to the class forum website within the Collaborative Learning Environment (CLE).
 One excused absence is allowed.
 A make up assignment must be submitted for this absence.
 If a learner is unavailable to join their regular discussion group due to a scheduling conflict, they may drop in to another discussion group occurring that week.
 This would not count as an absence.
 An absence is defined as not attending any discussion groups in the module week.
 A learner with more than one absence will not pass the course.

 In-person Week 1 Kickoff Seminar